danbev/netty-subsystem/README.md

 This project adds a AS7/Wildfly subsystem for Netty.
 Currently the features are very limited to our needs in AeroGear SimplePush were we simply want to start a Netty server within AS7/Wildfly.

+### Prerequisites
+This project has a dependency to aerogear-simplepush-server which will be removed later:

+    git clone git@github.com:danbev/aerogear-simplepush-server.git
+    cd aerogear-simplepush-server
+    mvn install

 ## Configuration
 The configuration of the subsystem if very limited at the moment, but we plan to hook this into the normal AS7/Wildfly configuration using ```socket-binding``` etc.